sandeep-gupta-777/urbanDictionaryClient/README.md

 # urbanDictionaryClient

-This purpose of this project is to for enable users search various terms in Urban Dictionary
+This purpose of this project is to enable users to search various terms in Urban Dictionary

 # Technologies used
 1. CSS: 1) SASS preprocessor 2)BEM naming convention for CSS classes